TD Bank Reportedly Accepted Jeffrey Epstein’s Money After Deutsche Bank AG Cut Ties

 The Jeffrey Epstein case continues to reveal links to famous figures and institutions that accepted his money.
 Recently, Joichi Ito stepped down as director of MIT Media Lab after it came to light that he took money from the convicted sex offender and made a deliberate effort to hide the funding.

 The Financial Post reports that after Deutsche Bank AG cut ties with Epstein, Toronto-Dominion Bank in Canada, or TD Canada Trust, accepted money from the disgraced financier.
 TD is the third major global lender that has been linked to Epstein since he became a felon following his 2008 case that led to a 13-month sentence for soliciting and procuring an underage prostitute.
-Before Epstein was thrown from Deutsche Bank AG, he was with JPMorgan Chase & Co.
+Before Epstein’s money was removed from Deutsche Bank AG, he was with JPMorgan Chase & Co.

 As of now, it’s unclear how much money Epstein moved to TD and whether his assets are still there.
 According to Paolo Pasquini, a spokesman for the Toronto-based lender, the bank will not be commenting on the matter.